Dreamkeeper: Production

-Filming lasted four months and took place mainly in Canada.
+Filming lasted four months and took place mainly in Canada, Arizona, and, New Mexico.
 Representatives of the Lakota, Kiowa, Cheyenne, Pawnee, Blackfeet, Mohawk and Crow tribes came on board the film to evaluate the authenticity of the production during filming and to suggest changes.
 One of the advisors was shocked to see that the crew had managed to get rare Cheyenne leopard dogs for one scene.
 Some scenes involved shooting a stampeding herd of 1,500 buffalo.

 Visual effects supervisor Nicholas Brooks states that in order to create the heavenly, otherworldly look of the land of Sky Woman in the "Legend of She Crosses the Water and the Thunder Spirit," the filmmakers decided not to film the actors against blue screen.
 Instead, the color and texture of the scenes were later altered, sometimes in a rather arbitrary manner controlled by the computer, which Brooks says lent the sequence a particular psychological feel.